 Thick Chewy Chocolate Chip CookiesPrint Recipe Pin Recipe

 - 2 teaspoons bourbon or vanilla

 - ½ teaspoon table salt

 - Heat oven to 375 degrees.
 Line 2 baking sheets with parchment paper.

 - Combine the flour, baking soda, and salt.
 I measure onto a piece of wax paper and mix with a fork.
 I fold the paper in half and pour it into the wet mixture.
 Alternatively, mix the flour, baking soda, and salt in a medium bowl.
 Set aside.

 - Melt the butter in a small saucepan and once melted, transfer into a large bowl.
 Alternatively, melt butter in a large bowl in the microwave.
 While butter is still warm, whisk together with the sugars until the mixture starts to pull away from the bowl.

 - Add egg and bourbon, whisking until egg is incorporated and the mixture is lightened in color.

 - Scoop using a #40 scoop (3 tablespoons), spacing them apart on the prepared baking sheets.
 There should be 9 cookies per baking sheet.
 Do not roll these into balls using your hands.
 What makes these special is the uniqueness of each cookie.
-If you don’t have a scoop.
+If you don’t have a scoop, just measure out 3 tablespoons of dough then rough up the surface with a fork.
 Sprinkle each mound with a sprinkle of sea salt, if you like.
-Bake for 11 to 12 minutes, until golden on the outside.
+Bake for 11 minutes, until golden on the outside but still a little soft in the middle.
+It's better to slightly undercook if you want chewy gooey cookies.
+If you cook them too long, they will be hard and crispy.
 Remove from oven and allow to cool for 5 minutes before transferring onto a cooling rack.
 Enjoy!